src73/rrss/README.md

 * configure sites where you would always like to see an archived version in the `index.html` array `paywalls`
 * define patterns you would like to hide (look in `index.php` for code like `if(domain == 'ft.com' && art.title.includes("Live news: ")){out = [];}`.
 Alternatively, you could add it to `load.php` so it's never loaded).

-### Notes for Oracle Linux on Oracle Cloud
+### Troubleshooting (particularly on Oracle Linux)

-If you're using a VPS (like [Oracle Cloud](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/apache-on-oracle-linux/01-summary.htm)) you might need to install the following PHP extensions:
+You might need to install the following PHP extensions (I needed to on Oracle Linux on [Oracle Cloud](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/apache-on-oracle-linux/01-summary.htm)):

 ```
 sudo dnf install php-pdo